 BC-TN--Tennessee News Digest 2 pm, TN

 Here’s a look at how AP’s general news coverage is shaping up in Tennessee.
 Questions about coverage plans are welcome and should be directed to the AP-Nashville bureau at (615) 373-9988 or apnashville(at)ap.org.
-News editor Scott Stroud can be reached at email@example.com.
+Beth Campbell is on the desk.
+News editor Scott Stroud can be reached at firstname.lastname@example.org.
 A reminder this information is not for publication or broadcast, and these coverage plans are subject to change.
 Expected stories may not develop, or late-breaking and more newsworthy events may take precedence.
 If circumstances change before 6 p.m., a new digest will be sent reflecting those developments.
 All times are Central.

 Some TV and radio stations will receive shorter APNewsNow versions of the stories below, along with all updates.